Andreev spin qubits based on the helical edge states of magnetically doped two-dimensional topological insulators

-Here, $\mathcal{E}_0$ denotes the magnitude of the electric field, $\overline{t}$~the central time, $\tau$~the duration, while $\omega$ is the central frequency and $\varphi$ a phase.
+is a Gaussian time envelope profile, centered around the time $\overline{t}$ and with a duration parameter $\tau$ (see e.g. the violet curve in Fig.\ref{Fig6-NOT-gate}).
 Moreover, we shall consider the adiabatic excitation regime, i.e., $\omega \tau \gg 1$, where the Gaussian envelope of each pulse contains a large number of oscillations, and the electric field corresponding to the vector potential in Eq.~(\ref{Gauss-A}) is well approximated by a Gaussian pulse as well